 Opened for the Glasgow International Exhibition in 1901, this impressive Victorian museum and nearby botanical gardens is the best example of late-Victorian public works in Scotland.
 Admire the handsome sandstone frontage and step inside 22 galleries and displays.

 Built on disused dock lands, the Scottish Exhibition Centre and SSE Hydro music venue are an impressive symbol of regeneration.
 They host concerts, exhibitions and events throughout the year and attract visitors from across the Uk.

-Perhaps the most famous Glaswegian of all time, Charlies Rennie McIntosh was an acclaimed architect and designer.
-His work can be found across Glasgow including the Glasgow School of art, The House for an Art Lover, Willow Tearooms, Scotland Street School and The Lighthouse.
+Perhaps the most famous Glaswegian of all time, Charlies Rennie Mackintosh was an acclaimed architect and designer.
+Active in the early 1900’s, his work can be found across Glasgow including the Glasgow School of art, The Willow Tearooms, Scotland Street School and The Lighthouse.
+His style is also reflected in The House for an Art Lover which was built in 1996.
+Sadly a fire gutted the Glasgow School of Art but a restoration project is underway.
 We will see these works as we tour the city.

 Dating back to 1750, the trading district of Glasgow that was key in the building of the British Empire.
 Once lined with warehouses and offices, the impressive Merchant City today hosts trendy boutiques and exciting restaurants and bars.
 Explore the cobbled streets and learn about the importance of trade with the rest of the world.

 East end & Barras market